 The Institute, with a reading room was part of what is now the Memorial Hall.
 The Red Lion was a public house as was the Nag’s Head.

 On the site of the small green was a general store, approached by stairs from the road.
 There was no chemist shop and the doctor came from Neston.

-It is believed that 148 men from Willaston served in the war.
-34 people are listed on the village War Memorial as having lost their lives and a further two died shortly after the war as a result of their service.
 Some had strong links to the village, others weaker and they came from a wide range of backgrounds.
 Officers attended public schools such as Eton College and Oundle School, while many of the privates attended the village school.
 To find out more about each individual, click on their name below.